OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

   <details>
     <summary>
         Summary |
-        <a href="https://drive.google.com/file/d/18FMj16rzA-jotOEgmrYm52JqTR1HIXX9/view?usp=sharing" role="button" target="_blank"> Lecture notes </a> |
+        <a href="https://MarceloGallardoB.github.io/files/trabajo_ot_2023.pdf" role="button" target="_blank"> Lecture notes </a> |
     </summary>
   Introduction to optimal transport theory applications in Economics and Finance.
 We focus on the entropic regularization problem.
-Content is mostly based on Optimal Transport, old and new by Cédric Villani, and Optimal Transport Methods in Economics by Alfred Galichon.
-Several papers of Alfred Galichon were used too.
+Content is mostly based on Optimal Transport, Old and New by Cédric Villani, and Optimal Transport Methods in Economics by Alfred Galichon.
   </details>

 Talks